|

 enjoyment of outdoor recreation and natural resources.
 Here’s a

-Follow the animal traps: The first weekend in October is replacing
+closer look at some of these opportunities: Follow the animal traps: The first weekend in October is replacing

 the first weekend in November as "opening day" of nuisance wildlife